OneBlack333/MySQL_Projects/Retail_sales_Analysis/readme.md

 ## Findings

+# Customer Sales Analysis

+This repository contains an analysis of customer sales data, providing insights into various aspects of purchasing behavior.
+The key findings are as follows:

+- **Customer Demographics**:
-a) Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+  - The dataset includes customers from various age groups.
+  - Sales are distributed across different product categories such as Clothing and Beauty.

+- **High-Value Transactions**:
-b) High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+  - Several transactions have a total sale amount greater than 1000, indicating premium purchases.

+- **Sales Trends**:
-c) Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
+  - Monthly analysis reveals variations in sales, helping to identify peak seasons.

+- **Customer Insights**:
+  - Identifies the top-spending customers.
-d) Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
+  - Highlights the most popular product categories.

 ## Reports